-(a) that coded DUT1 information is necessary in some time signal emissions in order to ensure immediate availability of UT1;

-(b) that a number of standard-frequency and time-signal transmitters now emit time codes giving minute, hour and the date, and that it is desirable that such codes should be compatible with each other and with commonly available commercial equipment;

-(c) that details are not readily available on the various timing codes which have been developed for system applications, and that unnecessary proliferation is undesirable,

-1. the most convenient methods for the dissemination of DUT1;
+- (a) that coded DUT1 information is necessary in some time signal emissions in order to ensure immediate availability of UT1; - (b) that a number of standard-frequency and time-signal transmitters now emit time codes giving minute, hour and the date, and that it is desirable that such codes should be compatible with each other and with commonly available commercial equipment; - (c) that details are not readily available on the various timing codes which have been developed for system applications, and that unnecessary proliferation is undesirable, that for many applications the reliability of time and frequency standards is of great importance,

-2. the most suitable types and formats of coded time information in standard-frequency and time-signal emissions;

-3. the compilation and publication of an index of timing codes, with information about sources of full details, and an assessment to facilitate the selection of codes best suited to particular system applications.
+- 1. the most convenient methods for the dissemination of DUT1; - 2. the most suitable types and formats of coded time information in standard-frequency and time-signal emissions; - 3. the compilation and publication of an index of timing codes, with information about sources of full details, and an assessment to facilitate the selection of codes best suited to particular system applications.